sontek/sontek_net/sontek-frontend/posts/2023/local_k8s_with_kind.md

 ---
-Previously I [showed](/blog/2022/local_kubeadm_cluster) how to run kubernetes locally with `kubeadm` and VMs but sometimes that is overkill so I wanted to show how to run [kind](https://kind.sigs.k8s.io/) which is "kuberetes in docker".
+Previously I [showed](/blog/2022/local_kubeadm_cluster) how to run kubernetes locally with `kubeadm` and VMs but sometimes that is overkill so I wanted to show how to run [kind](https://kind.sigs.k8s.io/) which is "kubernetes in docker".

 # Creating your first cluster
-kind is a very flexible way to run kubernetes locally and allows you to run single node or multinode clusters while having the flexibility to use all the features of kubernetes success as ingress.
+kind is a very flexible way to run kubernetes locally and allows you to run single node or multinode clusters with access to all the features of kubernetes, such as ingress.

 To create your first cluster it is as simple as running: